khoih-prog/ESP8266_ISR_Servo/README.md

 Functions using normal software timers, relying on loop() and calling millis(), won't work if the loop() or setup() is blocked by certain operation.
 For example, certain function is blocking while it's connecting to WiFi or some services.

-The catch is your function is now part of an ISR (Interrupt Service Routine), and must be lean / mean, and follow certain rules.
+The catch is your function is now part of an `ISR (Interrupt Service Routine)`, and must be `lean / mean`, and follow certain rules.
 More to read on:

 https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/

 **Important Notes:**
-1. Inside the attached function, delay() won’t work and the value returned by millis() will not increment.
+1. Inside the attached function, `delay()` won’t work and the value returned by `millis()` will not increment.
 Serial data received while in the function may be lost.
 You should declare as volatile any variables that you modify within the attached function.

 2. Typically global variables are used to pass data between an ISR and the main program.
-To make sure variables shared between an ISR and the main program are updated correctly, declare them as volatile.
+To make sure variables shared between an ISR and the main program are updated correctly, declare them as `volatile`.

 ## Installation
 1. Navigate to (https://github.com/khoih-prog/ESP8266_ISR_Servo) page.